danielmhair/angular-template/README.md

 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The template contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire components together in Angular 1.5.x's way;
+The template app doesn't do much, just shows how to wire components together in Angular 1.5.x's way;
 using a Component-based Architecture.